mchung/heroku-buildpack-wordpress/README.markdown

     -----> Fetching custom buildpack
     -----> Wordpress app detected

+    $ heroku open
+    # Will open the fresh instance in your browser

 The buildpack will detect your app as `Wordpress` if it has a `wp-config.php` in the root directory.
 If you look at Wordpress on Heroku, you'll also see a `config` directory that has an `nginx.conf.erb` and `php.ini` configuration files.
 These files are copied over at deploy time.
 You may modify them to fit your own needs.
+You can view current PHP-FPM status by visiting /status.html

 The `support` directory also contains a handful of compilation and deployment scripts to automate several processes.